Course - Digital twin for sustainable manufacturing - VB8005

 - Tutorials on Learning Factory Cyber-Physical System

-- General understanding of digital twin concept and its applications.
+- General understanding of digital twin concept and its applications in manufacturing

 - Knowledge of the implementation processes for Digital twin system